 When Mrs. T talked to the CRA agent, the agent was quite sympathetic with our situation.
-She understood it was a honest mistake that compounded itself over the years.
-The agent also found it odd that we didn’t get informed until 3 years after the fact.
-Unfortunately she didn’t go as far as saying that the CRA will forgive us and waive the penalty tax.
+She understood it was an honest mistake that compounded itself over the years.
+The agent also found it odd that we didn’t get informed until three years after the fact.
+She didn’t go as far as saying that the CRA would forgive us and waive the penalty tax, though.
 Since it would take 12 weeks or more to process our case, she strongly recommended us paying the penalty right away to avoid further penalties.

-A few months after we sent in the withdraw statement, I noticed that we got a direct deposit from the CRA.
-Shortly after, we received a letter from the CRA stating that they agreed with us and decided to waive the penalty tax that we owe from 2012, 2013, and 2014.
-Since they’re still waiting for Questrade to provide the 2015 contribution information, they couldn’t waive the 2015 penalty tax.
-We were informed that we’ll probably get a TFSA over contribution letter for 2015 and need to plead for forgiveness again.
-We’ll definitely follow the steps and ask for forgiveness again when we receive such letter.
+A few months after we sent in all the information, including the withdrawal statement, I noticed that we got a direct deposit from the CRA for the amount we sent them, plus interest.
+Shortly after, we received a letter from the CRA stating that they agreed with us and decided to waive the penalty tax that we owe for the three years.
+Since they were still waiting for Questrade to provide the 2015 contribution information, they couldn’t waive the 2015 penalty tax.
+We were informed that we would probably get a TFSA over contribution letter for 2015 and need to plead for forgiveness again.

 A few months after receiving the forgiveness letter from the CRA, we received another letter stating that we had been forgiven completely for our honest mistake.
 This meant we didn’t have to go through the TFSA over contribution process and plead for forgiveness again.

 It was quite an experience to have to contact the CRA and plead for forgiveness.
 The penalty compounded over three years was a significant amount and you certainly don’t want to make a mistake of over contributing to your TFSA.